-Publisher’s Description: IR publishes short fiction, poetry, and nonfiction that is well-crafted and lively, has an intelligent sense of form and language, assumes a degree of risk, and has consequence beyond the world of their speakers or narrators.
+Publisher’s Description: IR publishes short fiction, poetry, and nonfiction that is well-crafted and lively, has an intelligent sense of form and language, assumes a degree of risk, and has consequence beyond the world of its speakers or narrators.

 As a biannual, MFA-run literary review, Indiana Review considers previously unpublished poetry, fiction, essays, graphic arts, interviews, and translations.
 Our mission is to offer the highest quality writing within a wide aesthetic.